yogasetiawan11/Kubernetes/Custome Resource.md

-# what is costume resources
+# What is costume resources
 Costume Resource are extention of The Kubernetes Cluster API

 Let’s say you have a Kubernetes cluster.
 By default, the cluster provides several built-in resources such as Deployments, Services, ConfigMaps, and Secrets.
 These are native Kubernetes resources that work out of the box.